 The MAP office is located at Level 1, 333 Exhibition Street, Melbourne 3000.

 Within reason, yes.
-We have dedicated space for light prototyping work, however any work that produces significant noise or smells will have to be done offsite.
+We have dedicated space for light prototyping work during your co-working times, however any work that produces significant noise or smells will have to be done offsite.
 We have access to production facilities in the university which may be of use to you.